 The Secret Strategy That Built the Steelers’ Dynasty

-You can find The Color at Barnes & Noble stores, online at Amazon.com, at lots of local retailers or directly through me.
-You also can follow an ongoing blog with insights about the book and updates about signings and appearances by clicking here.
+You may find The Color of Sundays at the Penguin Bookshop in Sewickley (my personal favorite local book store), at Barnes & Noble stores, online at Amazon.com, at lots of other local bookstores or directly through me.

 Everyone knew the Pittsburgh Steelers needed a new strategy when team owners discovered Bill Nunn Jr. The Rooney family already had endured decades of losing by its football team.
 The Steelers had made the playoffs just once – and lost.
 But Nunn knew a secret that could change their fortunes.